sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 #### Controlling the import with autoImport

-When an auto plugin provides a stable field such as `val` or `object` named `autoImport`, the contents of the field are wildcard imported in in `set`, `eval`, and `.sbt` files.
+When an auto plugin provides a stable field such as `val` or `object` named `autoImport`, the contents of the field are wildcard imported in `set`, `eval`, and `.sbt` files.

 ```scala